Life After Parsing™:

 This is traditionally done with a

-that maps code regions to sets of identifiers and thier definitions.
+that maps code regions to sets of identifiers and their definitions.

 For real languages a symbol table is often relatively complex because